UNCLASSIFIED (U)

 (b) (U) “Terrorist Organization” is defined in INA 212(a)(3)(B)(vi) and references the definition of “engaged in terrorist activity” under INA 212(a)(3)(B)(iv);

-(2) (U) Nature of the applicant’s association: For an applicant to be ineligible under INA 212(a)(3)(F), the association must be meaningful.
-Therefore, you must provide information concerning:
+(2) (U) Nature of the applicant’s association: The association must be meaningful for an applicant to be ineligible under INA 212(a)(3)(F), so information concerning the following should be provided:

 (a) (U) The frequency, duration, and level of the applicant’s contacts with the organization;